samply/directory_sync_service/README.md

 Runs a Directory sync service at a biobank site.

-This service keeps the BBMRI Directory up to date with the number of samples, etc. kept in the biobank.
+This service keeps the [BBMRI Directory](https://directory.bbmri-eric.eu/) up to date with the number of samples, etc. kept in the biobank.
 It also updates the local FHIR store with the latest contact details etc. from the Directory.

 It is implemented as a standalone component that encapsulates the [Directory sync library](https://github.com/samply/directory-sync).

-It is assumed that you have a local FHIR store containing information about patients and samples, as well as the details of your biobank.
+It is assumed that you have access to a FHIR store containing information about patients and samples, as well as the details of your biobank.
 The data in this store should conform to the [GBA profile](https://simplifier.net/bbmri.de/~resources?category=Profile).

 If you are running a [Bridgehead](https://github.com/samply/bridgehead), then you will already have a suitable store, running under [Blaze](https://github.com/samply/blaze).

-The service uses Quartz to start synchronization at regular intervals.
+The service is able to use Quartz to start synchronization at regular intervals.
 These are specified using cron syntax.
-Once daily is the recommended frequency.
+If no cron information is supplied, Directory sync will only be run once.

 You need to provide URL, user and password for the Directory.